 My complete list of publications is in the inSPIRE database including numerous CMS publications.

 On March 31, 2010, I gave a lecture to the general public on the physics goals of the LHC.
-The video and the slides are both posted here.
-If the link to the slides on that page is broken, try this one.
+The slides are posted here.

 Back to home page for Robert Cousins